lukeoson/lukeoson-mkdocs/docs/whoami.md

     - My best friend jumps in front of a train. *It's complicated*.
     - An impossible situation.
 I should have stayed away. *It's complicated*.
-    - I hurt people I love for which i am forever sorry.
+    - I hurt people I love for which i'm forever sorry.
 But... *It's complicated*.
-    - I learn to valuable life lessons and loose my mind.
+    - I learn valuable life lessons and loose my mind.

     ---